 These two things—consciousness and energy—are not separate aspects of the Real Self.
 They are one.
 But some of us tend to be more receptive to consciousness while others are more receptive to energy.
 Nonetheless, they are both part of the experience of self-realization.

 One of our Real Self’s fundamental characteristics—as it expresses itself through both consciousness and energy—is spontaneity.
 So it can’t possibly reveal itself through a laborious process or through a cramped state of hyper-focus.
 And it always shows itself indirectly as the byproduct of making an effort.
-In short: It shows up when it is least expected.
+In short: It shows up when we least expect it.

 As we move along on our spiritual path, our work is to dig deep and round up all the courage and strength we can find to overcome our own resistance to facing ourselves in truth.
 We will do this by admitting to our shortcomings, owning up to our problems, and working through our illusions.
 And let’s not kid ourselves, doing so will require a significant amount of effort.